belle2/basf2/analysis/doc/RestOfEvent.rst

   # Execute loop for each host ROE:
   mainPath.for_each('RestOfEvent', 'RestOfEvents', path = roe_path)

+In this piece of code, we first reconstruct a host ROE object with a mask *cleanMask*, we create a path for it, and we reconstruct a :math:`\pi_0` object inside the host ROE.
+Then we create a nested ROE using :func:`modularAnalysis.buildNestedRestOfEvent`, which is going to be reconstructed using particles from *cleanMask* of the host ROE.
+This is needed to clean up the nested ROE from the beam-background energy depositions.
+Then we create another path for the nested ROE modules and finally we reconstruct a K short inside the nested ROE.
 One can execute all possible ROE-related methods using nested ROE objects or loops.